-Tyger River Park Has One of the Biggest Playgrounds Around: Spartanburg, SC
+Tyger River Park in Spartanburg, SC Has One of the Biggest Playgrounds Around

 Have you visited Tyger River Park in Spartanburg County?
 This giant park is home to ball fields, a huge playground, a splash pad, and more.
-Read on to hear everything parents need to know about Tyger River Park.
+Read on for everything parents need to know about visiting.

-You definitely want to make the time to check out Tyger River Park operated by Spartanburg County Parks.
-It is located at 179 Dillard Road in Duncan, South Carolina.
-Don’t let appearances deceive you- there is more to this park than perfectly kept baseball fields.
-It’s a playground experience for all ages, especially with the brand-new renovation in the spring of 2023.
+You definitely want to make time to check out Spartanburg County Parks’ Tyger River Park at 179 Dillard Road in Duncan.
+Don’t let appearances deceive you.
+There’s more to this park than perfectly kept baseball fields.
+It’s a playground experience for all ages.

-When you first enter the gates to Tyger River Park, you won’t be able to see the playground areas from the road that encircles the enclosure.
+When you first enter Tyger River Park, you won’t be able to see the playground areas from the road that encircles the enclosure.
 Look for the tall tower in the center of the grounds.
-The brand-new playgrounds and giant sandbox are located on either side of it.
+The playgrounds and giant sandbox are located on either side of it.
 Follow the signs to the Clubhouse and park there.
 From the parking lot, it’s a short walk to the play areas.
-You can get a sense of the park’s scale and use this handy park map to help plan your day.
+Use this handy park map to get a sense of the park’s scale and plan your day.

 Tyger River Playground